 Elysia is not able to come to lunch in Iran, which is a great pity.
 She has another commitment, as all teenagers should on a Saturday night!

 I went to the South Melbourne Market yesterday (9 June) to check out the more unusual types of food they have there.
-I wish I had done the menu planning before I went, but I got some Persian fairy floss, which I’ll be able to use somewhere.
-I also got snails in brine for lunch in France next month.
+I wish I had done the menu planning before I went, but I bought some Persian fairy floss, which I’ll be able to use somewhere.
+I also bought snails in brine for lunch in France next month.

 The menu requires food such as sweet lemons, barberries and sour dried cherries, so I might go down to Leo’s in Kew next Friday.
 Other than that, I’m sure there’ll be some middle eastern shops in Coburg or Brunswick.